ceph/ceph/src/pybind/mgr/dashboard/HACKING.rst

     $ npm run build -- --prod

-Unfortunately it's currently not possible to use multiple configurations when serving or building the ui at the same time.
-That means a configuration just for the branding ``fileReplacements`` it not an option, because you want to use the production configuration anyway (https://github.com/angular/angular-cli/issues/10612).
+Unfortunately it's currently not possible to use multiple configurations when serving or building the UI at the same time.
+That means a configuration just for the branding ``fileReplacements`` is not an option, because you want to use the production configuration anyway (https://github.com/angular/angular-cli/issues/10612).
 Furthermore it's also not possible to use glob expressions for ``fileReplacements``.
-As long as the feature hasn't been implemented, the vendor has to add the file replacements manually to the angular.json (https://github.com/angular/angular-cli/issues/12354).
+As long as the feature hasn't been implemented, you have to add the file replacements manually to the angular.json file (https://github.com/angular/angular-cli/issues/12354).

-Nethertheless you should stick to the suggested naming scheme because it makes it easier for you to use glob expressions once it's supported in the future.
+Nevertheless you should stick to the suggested naming scheme because it makes it easier for you to use glob expressions once it's supported in the future.

+To change the variable defaults you can overwrite them in the file ``./frontend/src/vendor.variables.scss``.
+Just reassign the variable you want to change, for example ``$color-primary: teal;``
+To overwrite or extend the default CSS, you can add your own styles in ``./frontend/src/vendor.overrides.scss``.

 I18N
 ----